gaganshera/transport_apis/README.md

 1. Clone/Download the project
 2. Set Google Distance Matrix API key in config/constants.js, key: `googleMapsKey`
 3. Execute the *start.sh* bash file via `./start.sh` to start the project.
 This will:
-    1. Check if npm is installed, if not, will install npm.
-    2. Start the docker environment.
+    1. Start the docker environment.
 This will:
         * Build the Node.js image
         * Download the mongo image
         * Start the Node.js server
-    3. After docker-compose has built and started the project, automated test cases will start running.
+    2. After docker-compose has built and started the project, automated test cases will start running.

 ## Google Maps Distance Matric API configuration
 - Set the API key in config/constants.js, key: `googleMapsKey`